Giants vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Hendricks will be on the mound for the Chicago Cubs when they take on LaMonte Wade Jr and the San Francisco Giants on Saturday at 7:35 PM ET.
+Hayden Wesneski will take the mound for the Chicago Cubs in the final of a three-game series against the San Francisco Giants and LaMonte Wade Jr on Sunday at 4:05 PM ET.

-The Cubs are -105 moneyline underdogs in this matchup against the favored Giants (-115).
-The contest's total is listed at 7.5 runs.
+The favored Giants have -145 moneyline odds against the underdog Cubs, who are listed at +120.
+The total is 8.5 runs for this game (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.